-The Department of History is launching a new program of inquiry for students and faculty that will draw on our wide range of talents.
+The History Constellations offer programs of inquiry for students and faculty that builds upon on our wide range of talents.
 Maintaining our commitment to the traditional regional and chronological fields of study, we have organized ourselves into cross-cutting Constellations that are framed around the thematic questions that we all ask as we study the past, questions such as the workings of the state, the construction of identity, and the environmental circumstances of human life.
-The thematic framing of these constellations promises to enhance our connections with scholars and students working throughout the university.
+The thematic framing of these constellations strengthens our connections with scholars and students working throughout the university.

-These thematic Constellations are now approved options for both undergraduates and graduate students.
-Current undergraduates who choose to adopt the new version of the Major and Minor programs that have been approved for semesters may use the Constellations to fulfill a "thematic concentration" in either a history major or a history minor.
+These thematic Constellations are options for both undergraduates and graduate students.
+Undergraduates may use the Constellations to fulfill a "thematic concentration" in either a history major or a history minor.
 Graduate students, in consultation with their advisers, may use a Constellation to organize a Minor Field of Study.
-The Constellations also will be the framework for seminars and conferences involving students, faculty, and scholars from around the university, the country, and the world.
-The first of these Constellation-affiliated programs will begin in Autumn 2011, when the Center for Historical Research begins a two-year program in “Health, Disease, and Environment in World History.”
-We forward to seeing the ways in which the new Constellation program will reshape our teaching, and our conversations within and beyond the department.
+Graduate Major fields are associated with three Constellations: Environment, Health, Technology, and Science; Human Conflict, Peace, and Diplomacy; and Women, Gender, and Sexuality.
+The Constellations are the framework for seminars and conferences involving students, faculty, and scholars from around the university, the country, and the world.
+There have been two of these Constellation-affiliated programs at the Center for Historical Research: the 2011-2013 Program in “Health, Disease, and Environment in World History,” and the 2013-2015 Program in "State Formations: Histories and Cultures of Statehood."
+The new Constellation program is reshaping our teaching, and our conversations within and beyond the department.

 Environment, Technology, and Science